Sailor Piece Beginner Guide — New Players Start Here

 Best Grinding Spots by Level

-Level 0–50: Stay on Starter Island and Pirate Village.
-The bandits and pirates here respawn fast and give clean XP without challenge.
+Level 0–50: Stay on Starter Island.
+The enemies here respawn fast and give clean XP without challenge.
 Complete every NPC quest—they reward bonus XP and introduce dialogue.
-Level 50–100: Move to Jungle Island and Marine Fortress.
-The Gorillas at Jungle give excellent XP/minute and drop basic accessories.
-Level 100–250: Sword Island and Colosseum are your targets.
-The Knights at Colosseum grant high XP and occasionally drop B-tier accessories worth keeping.
+Level 50–250: Move to Sailor Island.
+The mobs here give excellent XP/minute and drop basic accessories.
+At higher levels, fight Jinwoo's minions for solid XP.
+Complete all available quests on Sailor Island before moving on.

 Your First Build